pwilmart/Start_Here/README.md

   * [How to Excel](https://pwilmart.github.io/blog/2020/07/24/How-to-Excel) - Why I like Excel
   * [Houston, we have a discrepancy](https://pwilmart.github.io/blog/2020/07/28/Houston-we-have-a-discrepancy) - Thoughts on the discrepancy between MSstatsTMT and my analyses
   * [Unique peptides and shotgun quantification](https://pwilmart.github.io/blog/2020/09/19/shotgun-quantification-part2) - How to use unique peptides in quantification
+  * [Go big or go home?](https://pwilmart.github.io/blog/2021/04/22/Parent-ion-tolerance) - Are we shooting ourselves in the foot with narrow tolerance database searching?

 ---

 ## <a id="Software"></a>Software